idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 While there is no doubt there is quantitative variation due to line, the estimates here are confounded with Date of collection, and this can not be seperated out perfectly to assess how much is due to each effect.

-## Analysis of data collected from the first 40 DGRP lines as phenotyped in the lab of Marla Sokolowski.
+# Analysis of data collected from the first 40 DGRP lines as phenotyped in the lab of Marla Sokolowski.

 Some notes: `Pathlengthx2` - values were multiplied by two in excel to account for imageJ digitizing effect.
 Not sure of details.

 Also noote this data used the internal Sokolowski lab nomenclature (`BB` and `ee`) for rover and sitter respectively.
+I changed these below.

 Read in and check data